Large Language Model Sentinel: LLM Agent for Adversarial Purification: Experiments

-\textbf{The Advantages of LLAMOS.} As emphasized by the experimental results presented in \cref{Results} and \cref{table12}, LLAMOS significantly enhances performance across various tasks and attacks with LLAMA-2 and GPT-3.5.
+As emphasized by the experimental results presented in the Results Section and Table 12, LLAMOS significantly enhances performance across various tasks and attacks with LLAMA-2 and GPT-3.5.
 Additionally, the defense agent in LLAMOS is a plug-and-play module, serving as a pre-processing step.
-Through in-context learning (ICL), the defense agent can be continuously optimized to defend against emerging attacks.
-This invisibly resolves a major challenge in adversarial robustness: Due to the significant differences between different attacks, the model trained on specific attacks often fails to generalize to other unseen attacks \citep{poursaeed2021robustness,laidlaw2021perceptual,tack2022consistency}.
-The model necessitates to be continuously fine-tuning to adapt to emerging attacks.
-However, fine-tuning parameters requires substantial costs \citep{hu2022lora,dettmers2024qlora}, and the emergence of new attack techniques continually makes it impractical to train the model to defend against emerging attacks\citep{laidlaw2021perceptual,lin2024adversarial}.
+Through ICL, the defense agent can be continuously optimized to defend against emerging attacks.
+This invisibly resolves a major challenge in adversarial robustness: Due to the significant differences between different attacks, the model trained on specific attacks often fails to generalize to other unseen attacks \cite{laidlaw2021perceptual}.
+As a result, continuous fine‑tuning is needed to stay robust against emerging attacks, but this incurs substantial costs \cite{hu2022lora,dettmers2024qlora}, and the emergence of attack techniques continually makes it impractical to retrain the model against attacks.
 In contrast, our method can effectively enhance the robustness through ICL without adjusting the parameters of the LLMs, which is undoubtedly a significant advantage.